-Do not attempt to install any Windows updates without first checking with Penguin Solutions Customer Service.
-Some Windows updates may not be validated by Stratus.

-- 2. To install necessary updates, enable Windows Update in the Update & Security settings.
-Automated Uptime Layer with Smart Exchange automatically disables Windows Update after you install an update. - Do not apply security patches to the Ubuntu-based Standby OS, as patching of the Standby OS could cause operational problems and interfere with future software upgrades.
+- Do not attempt to install any Windows updates without first checking with Penguin Solutions Customer Service.
+Some Windows updates may not be validated by Stratus. - Do not apply security patches to the Ubuntu-based Standby OS, as patching of the Standby OS could cause operational problems and interfere with future software upgrades.
 Stratus will release updates of the Standby OS as part of ztC Endurance software upgrades.

-1. A Windows update may require a system boot.
+1. A Windows update requires a system reboot.